Top Attractions

 4- Altit Fort

 If you want to witness the architectural masterpieces of ancient times, then you should visit Altit Fort.
 This fort is over 700 years old and located in the Altit Village.
 The Mirs of Hunza used to live here before they moved to Baltit Fort.
 This fort now serves as a Museum.
 This centuries-old fort features a stunning interior, and tourists can get captivating views of the Hunza River from the outside of this fort.
 The entry ticket to visit this place is 500 PKR for local tourists and 1200 PKR for foreign tourists.
-Entry to this oldest monument in this region includes history and conversation lessons about the fort and a tour.
+Entry to this oldest monument includes history and conversation lessons about the fort and a tour.

 Location: